-The need for fluoride in a child should be determined by your dentist based on their particular age and risk of tooth decay.
-Here, our children's dentist explain.
+The need for fluoride in a child should be determined by your dentist based on the child's particular age and risk of tooth decay.
+Here, our children's dentist explains more.

 Fluoride is a natural mineral found in soil, water and various foods.
 It also has positive effects on oral health by making teeth more resistant to decay.

 But too much fluoride during childhood can contribute to dental fluorosis, a condition that causes small white specks to appear on a child’s teeth due to ingesting too much fluoride.

 To avoid this, your dentist can assess your child’s risk of developing tooth decay and advise you if fluoride protection is appropriate for them.